Pulborough Circular walk

 2. Stopham Bridge to Greatham Bridge (2¾ km)

-2. Follow the path past a bend of the River Arun, through some undergrowth and then across the river on a substantial footbridge.
-On the other side, bear left to head SE across a potentially muddy field, leaving it via a kissing gate.
-Go up some steps, across the River Rother on a bridge and past a pumping station.
+2. The path leads to a substantial footbridge where you cross the River Arun.
+On the other side bear left to head SE again across a potentially muddy field, leaving it via a kissing gate on the far side.
+Go up some steps and cross the River Rother on a bridge.

 3. Greatham Bridge to Amberley (village) (3½ km)